PietroMenchetti/LeafletUI/README.md

 # LeafletUI

-run a server in the folder go to localhost
+run a server in the folder and go to localhost:<port>